Quick Answer: Prototype vs MVP

 When to Build a Prototype First

 Build a prototype first when the product idea is promising but the experience is still vague.
-This is common when the team has a feature list, a market pain, or a founder vision, but not a clear screen flow or role map.
+This is common when the team has a feature list, a market pain, or a founder vision, but not a clear screen flow, role map, or evidence-backed no-scope list.

 - You need stakeholder alignment.
 A prototype makes abstract product discussions concrete before development starts.

 - The workflow is complex.
-Multi-step onboarding, approvals, bookings, dashboards, or marketplace flows need visual testing before estimates are reliable.
+Multi-step onboarding, approvals, bookings, dashboards, marketplaces, or role-based admin flows need visual testing before estimates are reliable.

 - You need usability feedback.
 A clickable prototype can expose confusing language, missing steps, and unnecessary friction quickly.